ojayballer/CNN-from-scratch-numpy-only-/README.md

 - **Output Channels:** A single filter produces one output channel (feature map).
 If a layer has $N$ filters, it will produce $N$ output channels.
 - **Color (RGB):** The filter depth always matches the input depth.
 For an RGB image (3 channels), the filter is $3 \times 3 \times 3$.

+### Mathematical Nuance: Convolution vs. Cross-Correlation
+While deep learning frameworks refer to the sliding window operation as "convolution," there is a subtle mathematical distinction.

+1.  **Cross-Correlation:** This is the sliding dot-product operation we typically perform in neural networks (as seen in the "Sliding Window" example below).
+2.  **True Convolution:** Mathematically, a true convolution requires **rotating the kernel by 180 degrees** before sliding it over the input.

+$$\text{conv}(I, K) = I * \text{rot180}(K)$$

+In the forward pass, we use cross-correlation.
+However, the concept of "True Convolution" (with the rotation) becomes critical during **Backpropagation** when we calculate gradients for the input layer.

 ### Stride and Padding

 - **Stride (S):** How far the filter moves between positions.